swiss-art-research-net/docs.swissartresearch/docs/et/event.md

 **Version**: 1.0

 The event reference data model provides a list of standard fields that are typically present in the general description of an event, taken in the sense of planned public or social occasions, organized towards some purpose.
 Examples of events would be workshops, meetings, conferences, congresses and so on.
 The aim of this reference model is to cover basic descriptors that are typically employed in the documentation of an event.
-This reference model aims to remain at a general level description, providing a consolidated, high level reference data model of most commonly reused descriptors for an event as such and to provide for these in turn a set of standard semantic mappings to the CIDOC CRM.
+This reference model aims to remain at a general level description, providing a consolidated, high-level reference data model of most commonly reused descriptors for an event as such and to provide for these, in turn, a set of standard semantic mappings to the CIDOC CRM.
 Moreover, each field is marked with regards to its potential functionality with regards to instance matching between overlapping datasets.
 This level of modelling is seen as a necessary basic reference point on which to build more complex documentation.
 This reference data model aims to serve a number of functions including:

 1. to support the creation of semantic data entry forms that will create ‘born semantic’ data streams